llorllale/llorllale.github.io/_posts/2022-05-22-kubernetes-in-action.md

 # Kubernetes Resources

-All resources in Kubernetes are specified

 Kubernetes is a massive beast.
-Here are (almost) all the resources I am aware of as a developer:
+Here are (almost) all the resources I am aware of as a developer[^6]:

 ![image](/assets/img/books/k8s-in-action/k8s-config-components.svg)
 _Arrows indicate references to the target component._